Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-11-30

 Meet Yoast SEO 17.7!
 This release introduces a new configuration workout to help you set up the Yoast SEO plugin properly from the get-go.
 Get the basic settings right in Yoast SEO and create a solid foundation for your SEO!
-Read more about what's new in Yoast SEO 17.7 in [https://yoa.st/release-17-7](our release post in English) or [https://yoa.st/release-17-7-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO 17.7 in [our release post in English](https://yoa.st/release-17-7) or [our release post in Spanish](https://yoa.st/release-17-7-spanish)!

 #### Enhancements